hankwarner/ups-microservices/README.md

 # Description

-Azure Function App used to integrate Ferguson.com online order fulfillment with data provided from UPS API's, such as estimated shipping costs and package tracking information.
+Azure Function App used to integrate Ferguson.com online order fulfillment with data provided from UPS API's, such as estimated shipping costs, tracking information, and estimated delivery date.

 # Open API Definition